 Trivia Interesting facts:

-In North America and Europe millet has been grown primarily for animal fodder, pasture grass, and birdseed.
+- In North America and Europe, it has been grown primarily for animal fodder, pasture grass, and birdseed.

-Millet grows in stalks 1 to 10 feet high, and ripens in 60 to 90 days.
+- It grows in stalks 1 to 10 feet high and ripens in 60 to 90 days.

-Millet ranks as the sixth most important grain in the world, sustains 1/3 of the world’s population and is a significant part of the diet in northern China, Japan, Manchuria and various areas of the former Soviet Union, Africa, India, and Egypt.
+- This grain ranks as the sixth most important grain in the world sustains 1/3 of the world’s population and is a significant part of the diet in northern China, Japan, Manchuria and various areas of the former Soviet Union, Africa, India, and Egypt.

-The exact origin is not known but research says millet was most likely cultivated simultaneously in Asia and Africa over 7000 years ago.
+- The exact origin is not known but research says it was most likely cultivated simultaneously in Asia and Africa over 7000 years ago.

-There is even evidence that millet was eaten and grown in the Stone Age in Switzerland.
+- There is even evidence that it was eaten and grown in the Stone Age in Switzerland.

 How to Buy and Store:

-Store millet in an airtight container in a cool, dry and dark place; it will keep for several months
+- Store this gluten-free grain in an airtight container in a cool, dry and dark place; it will keep for several months.

 10 Tips for eating or cooking: